-These leading ladies took on big-boys-club industries and how
+These leading ladies took on historically old boys’ clubs and how

 Afraid of businesses where women are rare?
 Read on for a booster dose of courage

 However, it wasn’t just the financial services sector.
-Entrepreneurs like Hemalatha Annamalai, who had already proven her mettle while at the helm of four start-ups, also encountered her share of sexism albeit in a non-discreet way.
+Entrepreneurs like Hemalatha Annamalai, who had already proven her mettle while at the helm of four start-ups, also encountered their share of sexism albeit in a non-distinct way.
 But the computer science graduate, who returned to Coimbatore from a well-settled life in Singapore to build the ‘Tesla Motors of India’, had devised her own fierce way of dealing with it.
 “When someone asked me, ‘Who is the man at the helm of the office?’
 I’d say I am,” she declares in her nonchalant manner.
-While Annamalai chose ferocity to assert her authority, Guneet Monga, the hidden face behind critically acclaimed films like <The Lunchbox>, struggled to voice her opinion as a 21-year-old film producer.
+While Annamalai chose ferocity to assert her authority, Guneet Monga, the hidden face behind critically acclaimed films like The Lunchbox, struggled to voice her opinion as a 21-year-old film producer.

-“I would often remain silent during meetings and then post that would text my opinion to my male team members,” confesses the co-founder of Sikhya Entertainment, who was one among the only two women to be featured in <Variety’s> International Women’s Impact Report for 2018.
-Earning a spot on a list of members invited by the Academy of Motion Pictures Arts and Sciences, the global film body that organises the annual Oscar awards, was relatively easy.
+“I would often remain silent during meetings and then post that would text my opinion to my male team members,” confesses the co-founder of Sikhya Entertainment, who was one among the only two women to be featured in Variety’s International Women’s Impact Report for 2018.
+Earning a spot on a list of members invited by the Academy of Motion Pictures Arts and Sciences, the global film body that organises the Oscars, was relatively easy.
 But, progressing from location manager to line producer to finally executive producer, was the result of trial and error with amusing tactics.
-“So, I’ve dyed my hair grey, worn sarees to meetings just to look older.
-Because having an opinion on content or about packaging or releasing a film was discouraged as a young woman producer,” she says.
+“So, I’ve dyed my hair grey, worn sarees to meetings just to look older, because having an opinion on content or about packaging or releasing a film was discouraged as a young woman producer,” she says.